brave/qa-resources/wikitemplate-IPFS.md

 ## The interstitial page

 - [ ] Verify visiting `ipns://en.wikipedia-on-ipfs` loads the interstitial page.
-- [ ] Verify selecting `Use a public gateway` loads `https://cf-ipfs.com/ipns/en.wikipedia-on-ipfs.org/wiki/` which then redirect to unique origin at `https://en-wikipedia--on--ipfs-org.ipns.cf-ipfs.com/wiki/`
+- [ ] Verify selecting `Use a public gateway` loads `https://cf-ipfs.com/ipns/en.wikipedia-on-ipfs.org/wiki/` which then redirect to unique Origin at `https://en-wikipedia--on--ipfs-org.ipns.cf-ipfs.com/wiki/`.
-- [ ] Verify selecting `Use local node` loads `ipns://en.wikipedia-on-ipfs.org/wiki/`
+- [ ] Verify selecting `Use local node` loads `ipns://en.wikipedia-on-ipfs.org/wiki/`.

 ### Public Path gateway

 - [ ] Verify, on a new profile, you can't change the IPFS public gateway address to `https://cloudflare-ipfs.com/` via `Settings -> IPFS -> IPFS public gateway address
  -> Change`.
-- [ ] An error informing that only gateways with proper Origin isolation can be used in browser context is displayed.
+- [ ] An error stating `Only a valid IPFS gateway with Origin isolation enabled can be used in Brave` is displayed ([example](https://github.com/brave/brave-browser/issues/18212#issuecomment-923632150)).

 ### Public Subdomain Gateway

 - [ ] Verify, on a new profile, you can change the IPFS public gateway address to `https://cf-ipfs.com/` via `Settings -> IPFS -> IPFS public gateway address
  -> Change`.
-- [ ] Verify opening `ipns://en.wikipedia-on-ipfs.org/wiki/` and selecting `Use a public gateway` loads `https://cf-ipfs.com/ipns/en.wikipedia-on-ipfs.org/wiki/` which then redirect to unique origin at `https://en-wikipedia--on--ipfs-org.ipns.cf-ipfs.com/wiki/` Verify  loads `https://cf-ipfs.com/ipns/en.wikipedia-on-ipfs.org/wiki/` which then redirect to unique origin at `https://en-wikipedia--on--ipfs-org.ipns.cf-ipfs.com/wiki/`
+- [ ] Verify opening `ipns://en.wikipedia-on-ipfs.org/wiki/` and selecting `Use a public gateway` loads `https://cf-ipfs.com/ipns/en.wikipedia-on-ipfs.org/wiki/` which then redirect to unique Origin at `https://en-wikipedia--on--ipfs-org.ipns.cf-ipfs.com/wiki/` Verify  loads `https://cf-ipfs.com/ipns/en.wikipedia-on-ipfs.org/wiki/` which then redirect to unique Origin at `https://en-wikipedia--on--ipfs-org.ipns.cf-ipfs.com/wiki/`.

 ### Protocol system handler/OS integration